Open Learning Course

 In addition to extensive course materials you’ll receive 1-to-1 tuition in our unique collaborative learning environment.

-If you would like to enrol on our ‘Contemporary Spirituality’ course then simply complete the form below and a member of our team will contact you.
-We offer a unique learning experience and will be here to guide you through every step of your learning.
+If you would like to enrol, or request more information on our ‘Contemporary Spirituality’ course then simply complete the form below and a member of our team will contact you.
+We offer a unique transformational learning experience and will be here to guide you through every step of your journey with Alef Trust.